 For instance, if we look at two normal body chemicals; ‘Substance P’ is a chemical that is raised in Fibromyalgia, and Serotonin is a feel-good neuro-transmitter that is usually low in fibromyalgia sufferers.

 In a randomised control trial seventy five women were given Acupuncture, and the women receiving the acupuncture showed a decrease in their levels of Substance P, and an increase in their Serotonin levels.

 Certain acupuncture points have the ability to regulate our brain chemistry, and these new studies are showing the mechanisms behind the beneficial effects.

 How can use these treatments if I can’t get to your clinic?

-We have also written two books to help you, both of which should be available on Amazon by summer 2020.
+We have also written two books to help you, the first one is available now on Amazon.

-Caroline then shows you how you can find a route out of Fibromyalgia using this information.
-She teaches you a new acupressure system that you can use at home, using the same points she uses here in our clinic to help people with Fibromyalgia.
+Caroline shows you how you can find a route out of Fibromyalgia using this information.
+She also teaches you a new acupressure system that you can use at home, using the same points she uses here in our clinic to help people with Fibromyalgia.